 UWCFD contributions are tax-deductible.
 Gifts made through payroll deduction will appear on your W-2.
-This information is also available through Employee Self Service.
+This information is also available through Workday.
 A donation by personal check is tax-deductible in the year the check is written.
-A copy of the pledge form is also required by the IRS.

 Can I continue to contribute through the Combined Fund Drive upon retirement?

-DRS retirees may give to their favorite charities through monthly deductions from their retirement checks.
-For more information about this convenient method of giving, please contact the state CFD office at 360-704-7143 or e-mail email@example.com.
+For more information about this convenient method of giving, please contact the state CFD office at 360-902-4162 or e-mail firstname.lastname@example.org.

-UWRP retirees may give to their favorite charities by personal check.
-Print and fill out a giving form, attach your check, and mail to UWCFD, Box 359200, Seattle, WA 98195-9200.
+If you are a UWRP retiree, you may give to your favorite nonprofit organizations by personal check.
+Fill out a giving form, attach your check, and mail to UWCFD, Box 359200, Seattle, WA 98195-9200.

 Can courtesy appointees, hourly/temporary employees, students, and non-UW employees give through the UWCFD?